 The Disaster of Nursing Home Care in Maryland

 The Department of Health and Human Services (HHS) tells us that 33% of seniors in nursing homes suffer what they call temporary harm events.
-This includes such things as excessive bleeding due to medication, bedsores, falls, UTIs, etc. Well, sure, they are old, bad things are going to happen, right?
+This includes such things as excessive bleeding due to medication, bedsores, falls, UTIs, etc. Well, sure, they are old, bad things will happen, right?
 But here is the thing: 59% percent of these injuries were found to be preventable.